cyberscryer-sec/incident-writeups/README.md

 These write-ups demonstrate how I structure investigations, communicate findings, and provide actionable remediation guidance.

-A reusable investigation template is included in this repository: : ./incident-summary-template.md
+A reusable [investigation template](./incident-summary-template.md) is included in this repository.